dodaucy/auWin/README.md

 #### List selected windows

 Just lists all windows found.
-This can be used to test whether the windows are found or to get the PID wich can be used to [select windows](#pid--process-id "PID / Process ID").
-An example of an PID is `980`.
+This can be used to test whether the windows are found or to get the [PID](#pid "PID").

 ![list selected windows](assets/introduction/actions/list_selected_windows.png)